irtaza091996/surrogate-modeling-thermal-ML/README.md

 </tr>
 </table>

 Iterating over laser power, scan speed, hatch spacing, and layer geometry, as required for process optimisation, means running this simulation **hundreds of times**.
-At 30 minutes per run, a full parameter sweep is computationally infeasible.
+At hours per run, a full parameter sweep is computationally infeasible.
 A surrogate model that reproduces the thermal field in milliseconds unlocks automated optimisation and real-time process control.

 ---

 ## Abstract

 ESA's ATHENA X-ray telescope requires a 3-metre titanium optical bench manufactured via Directed Energy Deposition (DED), an unprecedented feat of large-scale metal additive manufacturing.
-Validating each deposition strategy demands a full-physics FEM simulation with up to **2.5 million elements**; a single run takes **30 minutes across 45 CPUs**.
+Validating each deposition strategy demands a full-physics FEM simulation with up to **2.5 million elements**; a single run takes **hours across 45 CPUs**.
 This makes iterative design exploration, process parameter optimisation, and real-time control loops computationally infeasible with high-fidelity FEM alone.

 This project builds and benchmarks two neural network surrogate models on a 2D thermal proof-of-concept: a **ROM+MLP** (Reduced Order Model + temporal MLP) and a **PINN** (Physics-Informed Neural Network).
 Both are trained on FEM output and evaluated under strict temporal extrapolation, the most challenging and industrially realistic setting.
 The ROM+MLP achieves **R²=0.910, RMSE=36.8°C** at sub-second inference, replacing a 30-minute FEM run.